mondoohq/samples/hack-lab/container-escape/aws/README.md

 ![Reset the Database](../assets/dvwa_db_reset.png)

-Once logged in, click on "Create / Reset Database" after which, you will be logged out.
-Log back in to the web application and click on "Command Injection."
+Once logged in, select "Create / Reset Database" after which, you will be logged out.
+Log back in to the web application and select "Command Injection."

 Next, open three command line terminals and continue the setup process.